Dark Fields (album): Release and reception

-Dark Fields was released to positive reviews; Alan Rose of The Living Tradition published a positive review for the album, praising the record and highlighting "The Warlkine Lads of Russia" as "rightly honoured" and calling the tune set of the album "terrifyingly competent.".
+Dark Fields was released to positive reviews; Alan Rose of The Living Tradition published a positive review for the album, praising the record and highlighting "The Warlike Lads of Russia" as "rightly honoured" and calling the tune set of the album "terrifyingly competent.".
 Dake Tuxford of the same publication, in a review for a subsequent album, described Dark Fields as a "winning mix of Knightley's own well-crafted songs, carefully-selected material from the best contemporary songwriters and traditional material," and referring to the record as a "polished" album "whose 'thoughtful lyricism and mood shifts' impressed even the hard-boiled Daily Telegraph reviewer."

 The duo toured in promotion of the album, and footage from the tour featured on the duo's 1998 documentary/concert film Stairway to Devon, released on VHS by Hands on Music.
 The film is self-described as "world music from the West Country".
 The duo would not release a studio album of new songs until Cold Frontier in September 2001.
 In the intervening time they recorded an album of traditional songs, Folk Music in September 1998, and an album of cover versions of songs, Covers (2000).
 "Wessex Medley" from Dark Fields was included on the various artists compilation album A Celebration of English Folk (2008).